jessekhaira/Data-Structures-Algorithms-py-ts/README.md

 # Data Structures and Algorithms in JavaScript and Python
-The repo represents a variety data structures and algorithms implemented from scratch in both JavaScript and Python in a clear, concise way.
+The repo represents a variety of fundamental data structures and algorithms implemented from scratch with good documentation in both JavaScript and Python in a clear, concise way.

 In progress still..
 # Data Structures